-There are two approaches to injury care.
-They are active and passive treatment.
-While both can help get patients on the road toward recovery, only active treatment has long-term impact and keeps patients moving.
+Dr. Jimenez Chiropractic Injury Care Team.
+There are two approaches; they are active and passive treatment.
+While both can help get patients on the road toward recovery, only active treatment has a long-term impact and keeps patients moving.

 Passive Injury Care

 A doctor or a physical therapist usually gives passive injury care.
 It includes:

 It’s a good starting point to help reduce pain, but passive injury care isn’t the most effective treatment.
 While it helps an injured person feel better in the moment, the relief doesn’t last.
 A patient won’t fully recover from injury unless they actively work to return to their normal life.

 Active Injury Care

 Active treatment also provided by a physician or physical therapist relies on the injured person’s commitment to work.
 When patients take ownership of their health, the active injury care process becomes more meaningful and productive.
 A modified activity plan will help an injured person transition to full function and improve their overall physical and emotional wellness.

 What does active care involve?